dnsimple/dnsimple-support/content/articles/slack-integration.markdown

 ---

 The Slack app allows DNSimple customers to register and manage domains from their team's Slack Channel.
-The app is available for Professional, Business and Reseller plans.
+The app is available for Professional, Enterprise and Reseller plans.

 ## Installation